-BiOp requirements and Accords.
-The Council's greatest opportunities for influence are in Program development through the upcoming program amendment process and through project implementation.
+The Council's greatest opportunities to influence the focus, quality and effectiveness of Program research is through the upcoming program amendment process and through project reviews.
 Project review improves the quality of implementation and creates regional dialogue that results in improving best practices, collaboration, information sharing and increase focus on addressing management questions.
-We discuss specific examples of this in our Programmatic Issues section below.
+We discuss specific examples and opportunities for this in our Programmatic Issues section below.